Admission is open for 2020-2021 academic year!

 Admission STEP II

 Enrolment is possible by post or in person.
 Please check dates for the enrollment.

 Once admitted, the applicant will be required to provide the following additional documents:

-*Candidates who hold higher education diploma obtained outside Poland are required to submit (at the latest by 25 September 2019) additionally the following documents: higher education diploma obtained outside of Poland is required to be authenticated with apostille or legalized.
+*Candidates who hold higher education diploma obtained outside Poland are required to submit (at the latest by 28 September 2020 (or for 4 and 5 admission round until 7 October 2020) provide diploma obtained outside of Poland authenticated with apostille or legalized.
+Nostrification and Apostille.

 All documents must be sent directly to the Centre for European Studies: